christianwach/bp-group-sites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-In WordPress Multisite, BuddyPress Group Sites enables the creation of a many-to-many relationship between BuddyPress Groups and WordPress Sites.
+Enables the creation of a many-to-many relationship between BuddyPress Groups and WordPress Sites in a Multisite context.

 == Description ==

-The BuddyPress Group Sites plugin enables the creation of a many-to-many relationship between BuddyPress Groups and WordPress Sites.
-This is useful when you have a BuddyPress network in which you want, say, many groups to comment simultaneously on sites which they share access to.
+The *BuddyPress Group Sites* plugin enables the creation of a many-to-many relationship between *BuddyPress* Groups and *WordPress* Sites.
+This is useful when you have a *BuddyPress* network in which you want, for example, many groups to comment simultaneously on sites which they share access to.

-The plugin is specifically designed to work with *CommentPress* "documents" (which are themselves complete sub-sites) so that there can be many reading groups for each document and many documents for each reading group.
+The plugin is designed to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) "documents" (which are themselves complete sub-sites) so that there can be many reading groups for each document and many documents for each reading group.

+This plugin was developed for [The Readers' Thoreau](http://commons.digitalthoreau.org/) where it enables multiple reading groups to collectively discuss the works of Henry David Thoreau.

 ### Requirements